nasa/CTF/ReadMe.md

     * Minor improvements and bug fixes.

 * CFS Plugin Changes
-    * Update FTP Interface with changes from GSFC functional testing.

     * Fix the use of CCDD macros in test scripts.